Skip to contents

 use_original_if_fail

-Determines the action when smoothing fails for a feature.
-If TRUE (default), the original data is used; if FALSE, the result for each analysis is NA.
+Determines the action when smoothing fails or results in invalid values for a feature.
+If FALSE (default), the result for each feature will NA for all batches, if TRUE, the original data is kept.

 show_progress